Electrostatics/apbs/docs/using/tests.rst

 * After the first element, the remaining elements are *property*/*value* pairs

 * The first property is the :makevar:`input_dir`.
-  This is the location of all input files reference in other properties.
+  This is the location of all input files referenced in other properties.

 * A property has a *name* that is also the basename of the input file concatenated with the file extension, :file:`{input-file}.in`.

-* The property name will also be used for the output from :file:`apbs some-input.in` to create the output file, :file:`some-input.out`
+* The property *name* will also be used for the output from :file:`apbs some-input.in` to create the output file, :file:`some-input.out`

-* If the *value* of the property is :makevar:`forces` a forces test will be run.
+* If the *value* of the property is :makevar:`forces` the test will calcalate forces.

-* If the *value* of the property is a list of floats, these are expected outputs.
+* If the *value* of the property is a list of floating point numbers, the values are expected outputs.

-* If a :makevar:`*` is used in place of a float, the output will be ignored.
+* If a :makevar:`*` is used in place of a floating point number, the output will be ignored.
 Some test cases have multiple outputs.
   The test function parses each of these, but if a :makevar:`*` is used, the output will be ignored in testing.
-  Most often, the first outputs are intermediate followed by a final output, and the test case is only concerned with the final output.
+  Most often, the first outputs are intermediate values followed by a final output, and the test case is only concerned with the final output.

 --------
 Examples